AkbulutMirac/Stream-Website-Python-Module/README.md

 # Stream Website (FastAPI Based)

 An automated tool to set up a live streaming website using FastAPI and MediaMTX.
+You can watch any hls(m3u8) stream from this website.
+It automatically start the stream for local "http://localhost:8888/live/stream/index.m3u8".
+For public stream read last part.

 ## Installation